vicYegon/hello-world/README.md

 # hello-world
-Hello world is the firstcode I ever wrote as day one developer
+`Hello world is the firstcode I ever wrote as day-one software developer`